-Our Warriors for Wildlife team provides rapid response to human-wildlife conflict events across fifty-five communities in northern Tanzania.
+Our Warriors for Wildlife team provides rapid response to human-wildlife conflict events across 76 rural communities in northern Tanzania.

 Who Are Warriors for Wildlife?

-Because Warriors for Wildlife were born and raised where they work in northern Tanzania, they understand the unique challenges faced by the local people.
+Because Warriors for Wildlife were born and raised where they work in northern Tanzania, these men and women understand the unique challenges faced by the local people.
 When a human-wildlife conflict event occurs, Warriors are often able to defuse the situation and prevent their fellow community members from retaliating against wild animals.
-They also work to change long-held negative perceptions about lions and other wildlife, offering solutions and guidance for a peaceful coexistence.
+They also work to change long-held negative perceptions about lions, elephants, and other wildlife, offering solutions and guidance for a peaceful coexistence.

 Responsibilities of Warriors for Wildlife